uncenter/uncenter.dev/src/content/posts/thoughts-on-eleventy.md

 ---

 ## Foreword - Thank you, Eleventy
 Eleventy is awesome.
 This website is built on Eleventy, and I've actually learned more than just how to make a website; I've learned how to write a blog, how to make a pull request, how to open an issue, how to help others, how to contribute to open-source projects, how to write CSS, and even JavaScript.
 I made the [first commit to this site on May 6, 2022](https://github.com/uncenter/uncenter.org/commit/11b536cd596463e42e2175a312dbf0439ca77103), so coming up on a year with Eleventy in a few months.
-I think I am more than qualified to give my thoughts!
+I'm really grateful for the learning experience I have had with Eleventy, and I'm really grateful for the community that has helped me along the way.
+On that note, I think this makes me somewhat qualified to give my thoughts on Eleventy!

 ## The website...
-One of the very very few unpleasant experiences I have had with Eleventy is the website.
-Instead of attempting to articulate myself well, I'll show you.
+One of the **very, very** few unpleasant experiences I have had with Eleventy is the website.
+Let me show you what I mean.

 ### The homepage